alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 You must check with the destination country's [embassy](/government/world/embassies) that the fish you're exporting meets their requirements.

-###Get a UK catch certificate

-You need a UK catch certificate for marine caught fish for human consumption if you're exporting fish to:

-- Iceland
-- Ivory Coast
-- Kuwait
-- Madagascar
-- Norway
-- Thailand
-- Tunisia
-- Ukraine

-You'll also need a UK catch certificate to export fish caught by a UK fishing vessel to a non-EU country (for example, for processing) and then re-import them back to the EU.

-###How to apply

-Complete a [UK catch certificate application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/311517/uk-catch-certificate.pdf) (PDF, 95.1KB, 3 pages).

-Email your completed form to <UKIUUCCC@mfa.gsi.gov.uk>.

-If the fish has been sourced from more than one UK vessel then you need to fill in a [Multiple vessel schedule](https://www.gov.uk.government.uploads.system.uploads.attachment_data.file.459218.Multiple_vessel_schedule_template.xls) (MS Excel Spreadsheet, 524KB) and submi alongside the catch certificate as an annex.

-###When you don’t need a catch certificate

-You don’t need a UK catch certificate to export:

-- fish to another EU country
-- outside the EU if the fish won’t be re-imported
-- farmed fish and shellfish
-- freshwater fish
-- some molluscs - including mussels, cockles, oysters, and scallops
-- fish fry or larvae

-^If you’re exporting live fish from Scotland, contact [Marine Scotland](http://www.gov.scot/Topics/marine/contact) to get the certificate.^

 ###Get an Export Health Certificate

 You must get an Export Health Certificate (EHC) to export fish and shellfish outside the EU.
 You must keep this document for at least 2 years.